SMU-DIGA/matverse_papers/README.md

 **Abstract:**
 Closed-loop, autonomous experimentation enables accelerated and material-efficient exploration of large reaction spaces without the need for user intervention.
 However, autonomous exploration of advanced materials with complex, multi-step processes and data sparse environments remains a challenge.
 In this work, we present AlphaFlow, a self-driven fluidic lab capable of autonomous discovery of complex multi-step chemistries.
 AlphaFlow uses reinforcement learning integrated with a modular microdroplet reactor capable of performing reaction steps with variable sequence, phase separation, washing, and continuous in-situ spectral monitoring.
 To demonstrate the power of reinforcement learning toward high dimensionality multi-step chemistries, we use AlphaFlow to discover and optimize synthetic routes for shell-growth of core-shell semiconductor nanoparticles, inspired by colloidal atomic layer deposition (cALD).
 Without prior knowledge of conventional cALD parameters, AlphaFlow successfully identified and optimized a novel multi-step reaction route, with up to 40 parameters, that outperformed conventional sequences.
 Through this work, we demonstrate the capabilities of closed-loop, reinforcement learning-guided systems in exploring and solving challenges in multi-step nanoparticle syntheses, while relying solely on in-house generated data from a miniaturized microfluidic platform.
 Further application of AlphaFlow in multi-step chemistries beyond cALD can lead to accelerated fundamental knowledge generation as well as synthetic route discoveries and optimization.

-**Tags:** Chemical engineering, Design, Nanoparticles, Optical materials, synthesis and processing
+**Tags:** Design, synthesis and processing, Chemical engineering, Nanoparticles, Optical materials

 ---

-## 72. Adaptively driven X-ray diffraction guided by machine learning for autonomous phase identification
+## 73. Adaptively driven X-ray diffraction guided by machine learning for autonomous phase identification

 **Authors:** Nathan J. Szymanski, Christopher J. Bartel, Yan Zeng, Mouhamad Diallo, Haegyeom Kim, Gerbrand Ceder